The delicious Chickpeas flatbread

 The Chickpea flatbread in a legend

 The chickpea flatbread has very ancient roots.
 Various recipes of Latin and Greek origins included pies with mashed legumes cooked in the oven.

-Anyway, a legend says that the chickpea flatbread was born by chance in 1284 when Genoa defeated Pisa in the naval combat of Meloria.
+Anyway, a legend says that the chickpea flatbread was born by chance in 1284.
+The republic of Genoa defeated Pisa in the naval combat of the Meloria, a small rock in front of the Tuscan coast.
 A Genoese ship, carrying prisoners, suffered damages caused by a storm.
-In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the salt water entered in the galley.
+In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the saltwater previously entered the galley.

 As you heard in this legend the Farinata born in Genoa in Liguria.
 Moreover, this food became popular also along the coast of Tuscany, especially in the Pisan cuisine.
 In fact, Pisa requested the DOP designation of origin for this product.

-In Leghorn and throughout the province, Cinque e Cinque is a traditional and popular street food.
-You still find many “tortai” (special torta sellers, ancestors of modern Pizza By The Slice) where you can taste the original sandwich usually served with a glass of a gold colored soda called “Spuma”.
+In Leghorn and throughout the province, Cinque e Cinque is very popular.
+You still find many tortai on the street (torta sellers, ancestors of the modern Pizza By The Slice).
+Usually, locals order the stuffed sandwich together with a glass of a gold-colored soda called “Spuma”.

-Moreover, there are many variations of the Farinata.
-It can be served with soft cheese, with leeks and blue cheese, or with eggplants.
+Moreover, there are many variations of Farinata.
+You can find it with the addition of soft cheese, leeks with blue cheese, or with eggplants.

-In Gibraltar, it was introduced by the massive Genoese colony that populated the area since the early decades of the eighteenth century.
-Still widespread, it is known as calentita and is considered a typical dish of the town.
-In Cote d’Azur in France, the chickpea flatbread is very popular and is called Socca.
+The Genoese exported the chickpea flatbread in other countries.
+For example in Gibraltar where a massive colony has been living since the early decades of the eighteenth century.
+They call it calentita and is a typical dish of the town.
+In Cote d’Azur in France, the chickpea flatbread is very popular and they call it Socca.